makrai/notes/zarriess21-decoding-survey.md

 ## 5.3 pragmatic reasoning, Conversational Goals

-* e.g., neural image captioning systems
+* eg, neural image captioning systems
   * While standard image captioning targets (more or less) neutral descriptions
   * pragmatically informative captioning in
     * Andreas and Klein [168], Vedantam+ [170], and Cohn-Gordon+ [169].
 These
   * train a neural NLG on standard image description datasets and decode this system, at testing time, to produce captions that discriminate target images from a given set of distractor images
-  * evaluated primarily in terms of their pragmatic informativeness, i.e., using a “listener” model that resolves a generated caption to an image in the context of distractor images
+  * evaluated primarily in terms of their pragmatic informativeness, ie, using a “listener” model that resolves a generated caption to an image in the context of distractor images
   * setting is very similar to the well-known Referring Expression Generation